Innercise: Transform Limiting Beliefs into Powerful "Aha Moments"

 These are some of the greatest writers and scientists in history. . . . and they all have one thing in common: they were notorious daydreamers!

 Numerous studies in recent years have shown that the right kind of daydreaming can sharpen your mind. . . . and help with problem-solving and long-term planning.

 Welcome to the Innercise on daydreaming. . . .

-The problem you may be facing, if you are feeling stuck in your limited beliefs, is that the lens through which you see the world is based on old memories (stored in the midbrain) and a lack of strong creativity cells in the frontal lobes of your brain.
+The problem you may be facing, if you are stuck in your limiting beliefs, is the lens through which you see the world is based on old memories (stored in the midbrain) and a lack of strong creativity cells in the frontal lobes of your brain.

 So yeah, daydreaming and meditation really are connected.

 We call thisInnercise, "In the Clouds."It will help you to drift outside the box, let go of your limiting beliefs, and allow your imagination to take over as you have an undisturbed daydreaming session.

 Try this Innercise® to transform your daydreams into epiphanies.

 Take a few moments to get settled in a comfortable position, close your eyes, and breath in through your nostrils and out through your mouth.
 Once you are aware of the stillness within. . . . imagine, in your mind's eye, that you sitting on a puffy cloud.